MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 Microsoft is releasing a new in-product notification feature that informs qualifying end users about the Home Use Program (HUP) employee benefit.
 The notification will be shown in Word, Excel, PowerPoint, and Outlook apps on devices running Windows.
 This feature is only for Office 365 (or Microsoft 365) subscription clients and is available with Version 2008 or later of Microsoft 365 Apps for enterprise.

+The goal of this feature is to raise awareness about the Home Use Program among your employee community.
+This notification will only appear for employees of organizations that meet the qualification criteria for the Home Use Program.

 The following information outlines what you can expect from the rollout of this feature.
 For your organization, the feature will be made available on the start date indicated in the Message center post sent to you and will be rolled out by default to your users in the United States.

-## Goal of the HUP in-product notification feature

-The goal of this feature is to raise awareness about the Home Use Program among your employee community.
-This notification will only appear for employees of organizations that meet the qualification criteria for the Home Use Program.

-Microsoft may receive aggregated (non-identifiable) user data such as impression count or click count for these notifications.

 ## What is the Home Use Program (HUP)?